 Little building happens during the toddler tantrum.
 It needs to play itself out.
 Their frontal lobe is offline.
 The child is not “in themself,” so to speak.
 Once they release all of that emotion, they come back online and get back in their body.
 You cannot judge the effectiveness of your interventions based on their immediate response.

 Later, when things have settled down, you can come back together and build coherence.
-You can talk through ideas of what might happen next time or how they can effectively redirect frustrated energy.
+You can talk about what might happen next time or how they can effectively redirect frustrated energy.
 Perhaps they can squeeze and release their hands, jump into a pile of pillows, push a wall, squeeze or throw soft balls.
 You can even get creative and build a calming toolbox.
 Role-playing is a great way to help your child develop new coping skills.
 You can share a story of a time when you shared those same feelings.
 Ending with a story of sameness will allow you to move forward, feeling connected.

 Your Goal is Not Perfection